emmaneugene/CS102-social-magnet/DESIGN_CONSIDERATIONS.md

   * When a gift is accepted, we delete the corresponding thread.
   * When the thread is deleted, we will set the ID to null to indicate that the gift has been either accepted or rejected.

-As such, we decided to adopt the approach of storing gift threads in the `thread` table..
+As such, we decided to adopt the approach of storing gift threads in the `thread` table.